-''' All contract projects, the estimated cost of which is less than 2 ((three hundred thousand dollars)) the cost thresholds established 3 in RCW 39.04.155, may be awarded using the small works roster 4 process under RCW 39.04.155.
+''' 3 in RCW 39.04.155, may be awarded using the small works roster 4 process under RCW 39.04.155.
 Sec.
 3. RCW 39.04.010 and 2008 c 130 s 16 are each amended to 7 read as follows: The definitions in this section apply throughout this chapter 9 unless the context clearly requires otherwise.
-(1) "Award" means the formal decision by the state of 11 municipality notifying a responsible bidder with the lowest 12 responsive bid of the state's or municipality's acceptance of the 13 bid and intent to enter into a contract with the bidder.
+(1) "Award" means the formal decision by the state or 11 municipality notifying a responsible bidder with the lowest 12 responsive bid of the state's or municipality's acceptance of the 13 bid and intent to enter into a contract with the bidder.
 14 (2) "Contract" means a contract in writing for the execution of 15 public work for a fixed or determinable amount duly awarded after 16 advertisement and competitive bid, or a contract awarded under the 17 small works roster process in RCW 39.04.155.
-(3) "Municipality" means every city, county, town, port 19 district, district, or other public agency authorized by law to 20 require the execution of public work, except drainage districts, 21 diking districts, diking and drainage improvement districts, 22 drainage improvement districts, diking improvement districts, 23 consolidated diking and drainage improvement districts, consolidated 24 drainage improvement districts, consolidated diking improvement 25 districts, irrigation districts, or other districts authorized by 26 law for the reclamation or development of waste or undeveloped 27 lands.
-(4) "Public work" means all work, construction, alteration, 28 29 repair, or improvement other than ordinary maintenance, executed at 30 the cost of the state or of any municipality, or which is by law a 31 lien or charge on any property therein.
+(3) "Municipality" means every city, county, town, port 18 19 district, district, or other public agency authorized by law to 20 require the execution of public work, except drainage districts, 21 diking districts, diking and drainage improvement districts, 22 drainage improvement districts, diking improvement districts, 23 consolidated diking and drainage improvement districts, consolidated 24 drainage improvement districts, consolidated diking improvement 25 districts, irrigation districts, or other districts authorized by 26 law for the reclamation or development of waste or undeveloped 27 lands.
+28 (4) "Public work" means all work, construction, alteration, 29 repair, or improvement other than ordinary maintenance, executed at 30 the cost of the state or of any municipality, or which is by law a 31 lien or charge on any property therein.
 All public works, including 32 maintenance when performed by contract shall comply with chapter 33 39.12 RCW.
 "Public work" does not include work, construction, 34 alteration, repair, or improvement performed under contracts entered '''